 - To access your student account, repeat steps 1 and 2

-- Email or fax [901-333-4523] the items listed below to International Student Affairs.
-All of this information is required to process the I-20.
+Please submit the items listed below to International Student Affairs.
+This information including the completion of all admission requirements is required to process the Form I-20.

 - Copy of your passport and/or visa